QUICK ANSWER

 You do not know which content areas are your weakest.
 Without per-topic tracking, you are studying blind.
 You might spend 3 weeks on topics you already know while ignoring the topics that will cost you the most points.

 You have already failed the exam once using free prep.
-If free prep produced a failing score, repeating the same approach will produce the same result.
-The retaker pass rate drops to 36% precisely because most retakers do not change their preparation method.
+If free prep produced a failing score, repeating the same approach is a bad plan.
+Recent DBPR data shows retakers passing at a much lower rate than first-time candidates.
+That is usually because retakers do more of the same instead of changing the study method.
 Switching to a paid tool that identifies your specific gaps is the change most likely to produce a different outcome.

 The math questions scare you.
 Free resources rarely teach Florida-specific math calculations (proration in arrears, documentary stamps with the Miami-Dade exception, homestead exemption split) step by step.
 If math is your weakest area and you cannot find free resources that walk you through each formula interactively, a paid math coach is the fastest path to recovering those 10 to 15 points.